-Henrik Haven (born in 1975) is a Danish photographer, curator, media relations specialist and project manager – primarily working in the creative and cultural industries for clients within contemporary art, architecture and design.
+Henrik Haven (born in 1975) is a Danish photographer, content creator, media relations specialist, project manager and curator – primarily working in the creative and cultural industries for clients within contemporary art, architecture and design.
 He has documented and promoted numerous exhibitions, fairs, public art events and internationally renowned artists around the world.